 The books are:

-- No Rest for the Wicked: The Vampire soldier Sebastian Wroth is caught up in the world of the Hie— a race for sorcerous prizes his reluctant Bride Kaderin, a valkyrie, is determined to win.
+- No Rest for the Wicked: The vampire soldier Sebastian Wroth is caught up in the Hie— a race for magical prizes his reluctant Bride Kaderin, a Valkyrie, is determined to win.

 - Dark Needs at Night's Edge: Conrad Wroth, a vampire, is captured by his brothers in an attempt to rehabilitate him from his blood-born madness.
 Trapped in an abandoned New Orleans mansion, he is soon beguiled by another occupant—a ghostly girl named Naomi who sets his once dead heart beating.

-- Dark Desires After Dusk: Cade, brother to the Rage Demon King, finds his Bride in a newly-born Valkyrie named Holly.
+- Dark Desires After Dusk: Cade, brother to the rage demon king, finds his Bride in a half-human, half-Valkyrie named Holly, newly awakened to her supernatural nature.
 But Holly is terrified of his demonic origins and of the Lore which is her new life.

 - Demon from the Dark: Half-vampire, the demon Malkom Slaine has long fought his hunger.
 But the green-eyed Witch, Carrow Graie, awakens a new hunger in him, even as he guards her life.